pinchieh/VVC-CU-TU-partition-visualization/README.md

 # VVC-CU/TU-partition-visualize
 Visualize CU/TU partition
-Add the code in EncCU.cpp at the end of compressCTU function
+Add the following code in EncCU.cpp at the end of compressCTU function
 ### CU

 ```